Share

 In the short term, listening session data will help us prioritize our work and hone in on the most impactful strategies within our four ecosystems of law, community, consumers, and policy.

-We are deeply grateful to our partner organizations for their support in arranging these sessions and to the individuals that participated for courageously and generously sharing their stories.
+We are deeply grateful to our partner organizations for their support in arranging these sessions and to the individuals who participated for courageously and generously sharing their stories.

 “We can change this.
 We can stop this cycle” —OCJ listening session participant